aliagowani/Database-Systems/README.md

 the business rules of a given data model.
 - Discuss the architectures and technologies for relational database systems, data warehousing, information retrieval and search engines.
-- Discuss the fundamental concepts of data storage, retrieval, analysis, data processing for data analytics applications.
+- Discuss the fundamental concepts of data storage, retrieval, analysis and data processing for data analytics applications.
 - Apply the normalization process to analyze, design, and create relational database applications.